Dhaboav/web-login/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h3 align="center">Simple Web Login</h3>
+<h3 align="center">Simple Web Login with MySQL</h3>

   <p align="center">
-    This repository is about simple login logout system using php and build in using html and css.
+    This repository is about simple login logout system using php and build in using html and css with MySQL database.
     <br />
     <a href="https://github.com/Dhaboav/web-login"><strong>Explore the docs »</strong></a>
     <br />